 Please tune to the club’s Paddington repeater 147.025 (+600; CTCSS 91.5) from 08:00am for news, announcements and an official opening address.

-Currently the Sydney Harbour Ferry services operate over seven routes radiating from Circular Quay.
+Currently the Sydney Harbour Ferry services operate over eight routes radiating from Circular Quay.

 Maps and Timetables